 Like all New Yorkers, I've been bombarded by the new ads for the Lottery, promoting their scratch off games with the tagline: "What would you think about, if you didn't have to think about money?"
 The longtime advertising agency for the Lottery has a sure and humorous touch: But the Lottery is not just "a … Continue reading Think Differently

 In Syracuse and Onondaga County he will always be known as cop-killer Billy Blake.
 In 1987, while under arrest and being escorted into court in Dewitt, he grabbed a gun from an Onondaga County Deputy Sheriff and started firing.
 He killed one of the deputies and injured another.
 Blake was sentenced to 77 years to … Continue reading What Is Cruel & Unusual?
 Billy Blake and Long-Term Solitary Confinement

 Just this morning, I asked a question in a live on-line Q & A with David Cay Johnston.
 The session is being hosted by Syracuse.com, the Post Standard, "the-whatever-the-hell-you-call-the-local-newspaper" these days.
 Mr. Johnston was a reporter for the NY Times, where he covered tax issues.
 He is the author of an in-depth look at how … Continue reading Asked and Answered–David Cay Johnston & The Stock Transfer Tax

 Syracuse Common Council Bob Dougherty recently went to a Planning Commission hearing to oppose an application to combine two lots into one.
 The application came from Syracuse Habitat for Humanity.
-Habitat builds homes for low income families–without taking a dime of government funding.
+Habitat builds homes for low income families--without taking a dime of government funding.
 However, Councilor Bob doesn't like the ranch houses that Habitat builds.
 He … Continue reading What A Dick Move!